Adnan-Alaref/Autograd-engine-scalar-automatic-differentiation-engine/README.md

 ---

-## 🧩 Future Improvements
+## 💡 Future Extensions

+* Vectorized operations (NumPy backend).
-* Add mini-batch data loaders
+* Add mini-batch data loaders.
-* Integrate support for vectorized `Value` arrays
-* Implement optimizers (SGD, Adam)
+* Implement optimizers (SGD, Adam).
-* Extend visualization with color-coded gradients
+* Extend visualization with color-coded gradients.

+---

+## 🧑‍💻 Author Notes

+This engine is a fully functional micro-autograd system, perfect for:
+* Educational purposes.
+* Understanding backpropagation mechanics.
+* Experimenting with building neural network frameworks from scratch.
+>“Understanding autograd at the scalar level is the best way to demystify deep learning.”

 ---

 ## 🧑‍💻 Author